dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 darwin-toolchain/1.0@theodelrieu/stable
 ```

-For now, we've hard-coded the x86_64 architecture, because we'll run everything in simulators, and Xcode simulators need the x86_64 architecture.
+For now, we've hard-coded the x86_64 architecture, because we'll run everything in simulators, and Xcode simulators require this architecture.
 In order to run the code on actual devices, we'll invoke conan with the correct `--settings arch=<arch>` flag.
 This is similar to what we did in Part 6.

 Note that this time we don't need to write the toolchain recipe ourselves, there is already one on conan-center.[^2]